Why You Shouldn’t Quit Smoking

 Step 7: Add Good Habits

-Learn the 2-Minute Drill ASAP.
+Learn qigong ASAP.
 If you’re not going to learn it right this instant, then schedule a time to learn it.
 I’m serious.
 If you finish this article without scheduling a time, then no matter how good your intentions, you won’t do it.
 So put it on your calendar right now.

-You first goal is to do the 2-Minute Drill twice a day, once in the morning, and again at night.
+You first goal is to do 2-Minutes once a day.
 That’s harder than it sounds.
 You’ll probably be okay for a few days, but then you’ll forget.
 Keep trying until you succeed in doing it every day for 30 days.

 Step 8: Set a Date

-Once you’ve managed to do 30 days of the 2-Minute Drill (and not before), then you can think about setting a quit date.
+Once you’ve managed to do 30 days of qigong (and not before), then you can think about setting a quit date.
 There’s never a perfect time.
 You’re going to be an absolute mess for a few weeks after you quit.
 But you’ve got to do it sooner or later.

 Remember, this next attempt at quitting is going to be your last one ever.
 No more trying.
 Do or do not.